hbragge-acn/openbsw/doc/dev/guidelines/conventions/interfaces.rst

   typically named after the interface itself (e.g., `IExampleApi.h` for the `IExampleApi` interface).
 - Declaration of interfaces using pure virtual methods should be also possible, but for performance reasons, prefer static interfaces with concept checks where applicable.
-- The low level interfaces should be placed in the bsp namespace.
 - Isolate the configuration and platform-specific details from the interface definition to ensure portability across different platforms.
 - Configure the concrete implementations of the interfaces in separate configuration